-Shortly after you leave your family and friends behind for the first time, soon you realise which relationships are valuable and which are not as much.
+Shortly after you leave your family and friends behind for the first time, soon you realize which relationships are valuable and which are not as much.
 For some, it is the equivalent of a small trauma.
 Loosening up some of the connections is a difficult time to go through, especially because it is often unintentional.
 Some feel hopeless and desperately try to hold onto old friendships while others just accept it as a necessary consequence of physically being elsewhere.
 So I would like to share with you my thoughts on how to adapt to the change in bonds and how ties transform in the traveling community.

 Classic friendships and coping with ‘loss’

-Most of us grow up in a location dependent community which allows us to develop lasting, very traditional friendships, while being physically present in each others’ lives.
+Most of us grow up in a location-dependent community which allows us to develop lasting, very traditional friendships while being physically present in each others’ lives.
 This form of interaction becomes the norm.

-A shift between traditional and nomad friendships happened, when the number of my Hungarian childhood/adolescence friendships saw a slow, but steady decline as my time abroad increased.
+A shift between traditional and nomad friendships happened when the number of my Hungarian childhood/adolescence friendships saw a slow, but steady decline as my time abroad increased.
 I missed out on many of their big life events while they formed new connections and developed new habits, making it substantially more difficult to reconnect with them when I visited home.
-Of course I changed just as much.
+Of course, I changed just as much.
 After 6 years living in other parts of Europe, about 80% of my old ties went extinct and even the ones that survived got considerably looser.
 (I have to mention this was not true for my immediate family, distance brought me closer to them)

-During the first few years I could not accept this consequence, or cost of traveling and I desperately tried to hang onto what was left; few messages, rare calls and even fewer video calls.
-Eventually I began to understand the nature of the nomadic lifestyle.
+During the first few years, I could not accept this consequence, or cost of traveling and I desperately tried to hang onto what was left; few messages, rare calls, and even fewer video calls.
+Eventually, I began to understand the nature of the nomadic lifestyle.
 When you change your circumstance, it will affect other areas of your life and it is an impossible expectation to keep everything else as they used to be.

-Later, on a few occasions I even decided to fire some people who I considered to be a core part of my network for long years.
+Later, on a few occasions, I even decided to fire some people who I considered to be a core part of my network for long years.
 So how did I get from holding tight to loosening connection to deliberately breaking some up?

 Become a nomadic friend